Does My Age Affect My Sperm Count?

 3. The Correlation might not be observed in Rare Cases

-The exception of some rare cases, we can conclude that there is a negative correlation between sperm count and age after the age of 40.
-The sperm count is at the peak in the age of 17 and remains higher till the mid-age, and gradually decrease after that age.
+With the exception of some rare cases, we can conclude that there is a negative correlation between sperm count and age after the age of 40.
+The sperm count is at the peak at the age of 17 and remains higher till mid-age, and gradually decreases after that age.

 Is there no Possible way to Maintain My Sperm Count even in the Older Age?

-It is a common thing for sperm count to gradual decrease with the aging process, but you still can maintain your sperm count even in older age.
+It is common thing for sperm count to gradually decrease with the aging process, but you still can maintain your sperm count even older age.
 Here are some tips to maintain your sperm count.